 Tony Robinson, CEO of UKi Media & Events and founder of POST-EXPO, concluded, “The event was full of really excellent new technologies, particularly in the areas of last-mile delivery and sortation.
 There were also a lot of new players this year, which we haven’t seen at the show before.
 This is indicative of the way the postal industry is changing, with a lot of new opportunities for innovative and startup companies.”

 After a successful 2018, the organizers are now preparing to deliver an even greater show for 2019.
-POST-EXPO 2019 will be held on October 1-3 at the RAI Amsterdam Convention Center in the Netherlands.
+Parcel+Post Expo 2019 will be held October 1, 2, 3, 2019, at the RAI Amsterdam Convention Center in the Netherlands.
 See you there!